Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

-It wasn’t just what Ursula had said that upset Ford's mother.
+It wasn’t so much what Ursula said that upset Ford's mother.
 It was more the condescending way she'd said it—making it sound as though his mother had no idea how nice her own tea service was.
 It was a triple insult as far as Lula Jean was concerned.
 Ursula had looked down her nose at her, insulted her home, and then insulted her intelligence.

-It was no wonder why Lula Jean did not like her.
+No wonder Lula Jean did not like her.

 From the moment they arrived at his mother's house, Ursula had started looking down her nose at everything.
 Then, just last night, she'd made another rude comment.
 About the white lace doilies Lula Jean kept on the coffee table: the ones his late Aunt, her only sister, had made for her while she was dying of cancer.
 Not caring enough to ask about the doilies, Ursula had picked one up and said, flippantly, “Even though this is crude and clearly unfinished, the attempt ... it's courageous.
 The design.
 It's delicate and beautiful.
 Very intricate.
 It's actually quite sophisticated.
 In its own way.
 Pity it wasn't made properly.”
 She didn't even apologize as he had pulled her into the kitchen explaining why his mother had quietly excused herself from the room.
-That incident had been the one he knew had etched the third big "X" Lula Jean was using, in her mind, as marks against his girlfriend.
+Ford felt pretty sure that incident had been the one that etched the third big "X" Lula Jean placed firmly in her mind as three marks against his girlfriend.
 The dogs, the tea service, and then, the beloved doilies.